 Have you ever made a special effort to evade a call?
 Is your ringtone’s voice unsettling and distressing to you?
-Many individuals find it unpleasant to make or receive phone calls, but suffering from severe anxiety can affect their private and professional life.
+Many individuals find making or receiving phone calls unpleasant, but suffering from severe anxiety can affect their private and professional lives.
 You’re not alone if you dread making phone calls.

 For many people, the thought of making phone calls can be pretty stressful and cause anxiety.
 This kind of anxiety is often termed “phone anxiety.”
 In this post, we’ll learn more about phone anxiety, including its causes, symptoms, progression, coping mechanisms, and other pertinent information.

 Phone anxiety is the fear of phone calls and avoiding them no matter how important.
 It is a relatively prevalent symptom of social anxiety disorder.
 When our phone rings, some of us can answer it right away, while others have clammy hands.